kartiknoriya/Intership-project/README.md

 # Intership-project
- project on internship task  given by @Bharatinter  thanks #bharatinter
+ project on internship task  given by @Bharatinter  thanks #bharatinter for giving me this oportunity.